Bobby Schiffer. Biography of Bobby Fisher

 Death

 In the fall of 2007, Bobby Fischer was hospitalized with a prostate tumor.
-Doctors wanted to perform an operation on the chess player, but he categorically refused, entrusting his life to fate.
+Doctors wanted to perform an operation on the chess player, but he categorically refused, trusting his life to fate.
 On January 17, 2008, Fischer died.

 The funeral was modest.
 Only a few of his close friends came to say goodbye to the chess player.
-On Fischer's grave there is only a small tombstone with his name and years of life.
+On Fischer's grave there is only a small headstone with his name and years of life.

-Interesting Facts
+Interesting facts

 Fischer wrote the books Bobby Fischer Teaches Chess (1966), My 60 Memorable Games (1969).